← Back to 後漢書

 使使 使

 For the first time the court abolished the ubiquitous commandery commandants.
 Marquises were for the first time required to reside on their allotted estates.
-Northern envoys arrived with gifts, and a gentleman leader of the household was sent north to answer them. 〉The Xiongnu envoy’s Han counterpart held high rank and imperial credentials.〉 〉The Later Han account adds that Han Tong carried rich gifts on the return embassy.〉
+Northern envoys arrived with gifts, and a gentleman leader of the household was sent north to answer them. 〈The Xiongnu envoy’s Han counterpart held high rank and imperial credentials.
+The Xiongnu zhuan says: ‘The leader of court gentlemen Han Tong returned the mission and presented gold and silk.’〉

 24